 Please note: organizations may only apply for one of the three focus areas, and the committee will not consider multiple requests from one organization.
 BPI will consider grant requests of $5,000 or less.
-The Black Philanthropy Initiative Advisory Committee will notify grant recipients in December 2016.

 The Black Philanthropy Fund does not award grants to support the following:

-- Long-term operating support
+- long-term operating support

-- Projects that would ordinarily receive public funding
+- projects that would ordinarily receive public funding

-- Religious activities that serve only the members of a single congregation or promote a particular faith
+- religious activities that serve only the members of a single congregation or promote a particular faith

-For questions on the BPI grants process contact Sandra Fishel-Booth at the Foundation or call (336) 725-2382.
+For questions on the BPI grants process, contact Sandra Fishel-Booth at the Foundation or call (336) 725-2382.